lld18/Sierraleonertd/docs/source/05OSeMOSYSModelDatabase.rst

 5.2.2 Sierra Leone power-sector fixed costs.
 ----------
-Fixed costs represent the costs associated with the operation and mainenance of power plants in Sierra Leone.
-For most technologies this value remaind constant over the modelling period, however for a few such as solar-hybrid mini-grids this is projected to fall with time.
+Fixed costs represent the costs associated with the operation and maintenance of power plants in Sierra Leone.
+For most technologies this value remains constant over the modelling period, however for a few such as solar-hybrid mini-grids this is projected to fall with time.
 For the costs associated with Karpowership, a value within the range shown within the table found in subsection *A3* of the Annex was used to estimate fixed costs.
 The fixed costs for transmission and distribution are modelled as 0 and can be found in subsection *A4* of the Annex.

 5.2.3 Summary of variable costs in Sierra Leone
 ----------
 Variable costs are used to model the fuel costs associated with the activity of power generating technologies within the energy model.
 This cost is scaled with the level of activity and the fuel type associated with each technology.
-These costs are summaried in the table below, with the full data available through the data repository associated with this documentation.
+These costs are summarised in the table below, with the full data available through the data repository associated with this documentation.

 +------------------------------------+--------------------+--------------------+--------------------+--------------------+
 | Commodity                          |                                 Fuel Price ($/GJ)                                 |